Outdated Mediterranean Style Furniture Can Be Painted

 Both pieces had been sitting on the front porch of a house for a while.
 There were dust bunnies, and dirt dauber nests, and a few dead bugs, and other things I couldn’t identify.

-I vacuumed the pieces then cleaned them with Simple Green.
+I vacuumed both pieces then cleaned them with Simple Green.
 You guys have heard me talk about furniture prep.
 It’s the hardest part of a furniture makeover.
 The actual painting is easy and takes no time at all.
 If you prep properly the final product will show it.

 As I mentioned there’s not much real wood here.
 But it doesn’t have to be the best made furniture in the world to look nice!
 See what a little paint can do?
 What do you think?